ssheikholeslami/automl-resources/README.md

 This is a draft, and will become more curated and more organized as I get more involved with the topic.
-However, I think these materials are definitely worth reading.
+However, I think the listed resources are definitely worth going through.

+# Books
+- AutoML: Methods, Systems, Challenges [(book)](https://www.automl.org/book/) [(NIPS 2018 Tutorial)](https://www.facebook.com/nipsfoundation/videos/199543964204829)

 # Essential Papers (General)